moment/momentjs.com/docs/moment/06-i18n/01-changing-locale.md

 ---
-title: Changing language globally
+title: Changing locale globally
 version: 1.0.0
 signature: |
+  // From 2.8.0 onward
+  moment.locale(String);
+  moment.locale(String[]);

+  // Deprecated in 2.8.0
   moment.lang(String);
   moment.lang(String[]);
-  moment.lang(String, Object);
 ---

-By default, Moment.js comes with English language strings.
-If you need other languages, you can load them into Moment.js for later use.
+By default, Moment.js comes with English locale strings.
+If you need other locales, you can load them into Moment.js for later use.

-To load a language, pass the key and the string values to `moment.lang`.
+To load a locale, pass the key and the string values to `moment.lang`.

 More details on each of the parts of the language bundle can be found in the [customization](#/customization/) section.